chaddjohnson/greatupsells/README.md

    }
    ```

-3. Create a self-signed certificate locally following [this tutorial](https://blog.cpming.top/p/create-self-signed-ssl-certificate-for-nginx).
-Change all instances of "test.cpming.top" to "\*.ngrok.io". use "2048" instead of "128" for the `openssl dhparam` command.
+1. Create a self-signed certificate locally following [this tutorial](https://blog.cpming.top/p/create-self-signed-ssl-certificate-for-nginx).
+   1. Change all instances of "test.cpming.top" to "\*.ngrok.io".
+   1. Use "2048" instead of "128" for the `openssl dhparam` command.
-4. Add the tunnel subdomain to `/etc/hosts` pointing it to `127.0.0.1`; for example: `127.0.0.1 yourname-shopify-admin.ngrok.io`.
+1. Add the tunnel subdomain to `/etc/hosts` pointing it to `127.0.0.1`; for example: `127.0.0.1 yourname-shopify-admin.ngrok.io`.
+1. Do the same as the previous two steps but for domains admin-api, shopify-admin-api, and storefront-api (but with no `\*.` prefix).

 Please note you will need to temporarily disable this by commenting out the entry you added in `/etc/hosts` in order to install the app via OAuth with Shopify.